 • Build a supply of relevant reference material.
 See the appendix below for essential info for the “Control Systems” test as of 2015.

 • Schedule an exam date, typically in either late October or mid-April.
 Pick a convenient location and plan to stay at a nearby hotel if you have to.

 • Optional but recommended—take an online course.
 ISA offers a well done online course for the “Control Systems” exam that includes some useful reference materials.

 • Exam week!
 Gather food for a healthy lunch, check calculator batteries, get all your references together, and make sure you get plenty of sleep.
 Check the board’s website for what you are and are not allowed to bring.

 • On the day of the exam, wake up early and get your body moving; you don’t want to roll out of bed and stumble into the exam.
 Keep your lunch in your car while taking the exam.
 Dress to be prepared for any temperature.
 You will have two sessions to complete 80 questions, split into two 4-hour, 40 question sessions.

-Please keep in mind this is not an official prerequisite document; for more information, visit your state’s engineering board’s website.
+For more information, visit your state’s engineering board’s website.
 And good luck on your exam!